michelleykim/UBCDietApp/README.md

 ###Phase 4: Task 3
 allMenus, which is the list of all the menu items was a part of DailyPlan, which is not quite relevant to the class.
-- Made new class AllMenus, and kept DailyPlan everything directly related to the daily meal plan.
+- Made new class AllMenus, and kept DailyPlan everything directly related to the daily meal plan. getTotalCost and getTotalCalories are basically doing the same thing but one with cost and one with calories.
+- Refactored the method out of it???????